Yashas14/Health_Care_Web_Application/README.md

 ## 🧠 Overview

-Welcome to the official repository of the **Health Care Web Application** — a powerful, intuitive platform built to bridge the gap between patients and healthcare professionals.
+Welcome to the repository of the **Health Care Web Application** — a powerful, intuitive platform built to bridge the gap between patients and healthcare professionals.
 Born from a vision to streamline healthcare workflows and empower patient engagement, this system offers a comprehensive suite of tools for **early-stage disease prediction**, and **interactive model exploration**.

 > 🎓 **As featured in IEEE Xplore:**
 > _"Exploratory Analysis of Heart Attack and Breast Cancer Early Stage Prediction"_